isaacnmm/pestpolicy-hugo2XX/content/posts/best-vacuums-for-fleas/index.md

 The scatter-free technology uses a combination of suction and brush design to prevent flea eggs from being kicked up into the air during vacuuming.

-This model features a�HEPA filtration system�that traps flea allergens and a�Febreze odor-eliminating filter�to help control the musty smell that often accompanies flea infestations.
+This model features aHEPA filtration systemthat traps flea allergens and aFebreze odor-eliminating filterto help control the musty smell that often accompanies flea infestations.
 ### [5. iRobot Roomba j7+ (Best Robotic Vacuum for Flea Maintenance)](https://www.amazon.com/dp/B094NYHTMF?tag=p-policy-20)
-While robotic vacuums can't match the power of uprights for severe infestations, the iRobot Roomba j7+ excels at�maintenance cleaning between deep vacuuming sessions.
+While robotic vacuums can't match the power of uprights for severe infestations, the iRobot Roomba j7+ excels atmaintenance cleaning between deep vacuuming sessions.

-Its�high-efficiency filter�captures 99% of pollen, mold, and flea eggs, while the�dual rubber brushes�are designed to resist hair tangles while agitating surfaces to dislodge pests.
+Itshigh-efficiency filtercaptures 99% of pollen, mold, and flea eggs, while thedual rubber brushesare designed to resist hair tangles while agitating surfaces to dislodge pests.

-The�smart mapping technology�allows the Roomba to learn your home's layout and focus on flea hotspots like pet resting areas.
-Its�automatic dirt disposal�feature holds up to 60 days of debris in the clean base, meaning you don't have to handle potentially flea-infested dust bins.
+Thesmart mapping technologyallows the Roomba to learn your home's layout and focus on flea hotspots like pet resting areas.
+Itsautomatic dirt disposalfeature holds up to 60 days of debris in the clean base, meaning you don't have to handle potentially flea-infested dust bins.

 The Pet Owner Official Promise guarantees replacement if the vacuum fails to avoid pet accidents - a valuable feature when dealing with stressed pets during flea treatment.
 ## Vacuuming Techniques for Maximum Flea Elimination